Wiznet/WIZ550S2E/README.md

 	- AT Command Trigger
 		- Before : AT command is actived regardless of AT command enable.
 		- After : AT command is actived regard of AT command enable.
-- Add function
+- Added features
-	- AT+NMODE : (AT command) Saving the changes made to AT mode to memory.
+	- AT+NMODE : (AT command) Change the settings that operates in data mode(automatically saved)

 ### v1.0.2